henrikengstrom/akka-meetup-sthlm/GREEN_BELT_AKKA.md

 **Scheduling messages**

-To scheduke a message send sometime in the future, once or repeatedly use the scheduler.
+To schedule a message to be sent sometime in the future, once or repeatedly use the scheduler.

 See [Scheduler](http://doc.akka.io/docs/akka/2.0.3/scala/scheduler.html)